IceyLeagons/ResourceHost/README.md

 # ResourceHost
-A very simple free open-source memory cache-based temporary resource pack hosting based on Spring.
+A stupidly simple free open-source temporary resource pack hosting based on Spring.

-WIP!
+WIP (in Beta phase)!
-Please do not use this software just yet!
+Please do not use this software in production just yet!
-There are some security and DoS/spamming prevention features to be implemented.
+There may be some security/DoS issues, but we've started testing it ourselves.